ichbinhyun/olist-behavioral-analytics/README.md

 👉 [Original dataset on Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)

-Below is the Entity Relationship Diagram (ERD) of the cleaned dataset used in this project.
-Unused tables like geolocation were excluded, and category translations were merged into the products table.
+Unused tables such as geolocation were excluded for clarity.
+The product_category_name_translation table was not used as a separate entity, but its data was fully merged into the products table to include English category names.
+Additionally, the order_reviews table was cleaned to remove duplicated or incomplete entries, and its primary key was redefined from a composite of review_id and order_id to a single unique key: review_id.

 ![ERD](./assets/ERD.png)